GLOBAL MARKETS-Stocks flatline, bond yields slide as caution replaces vaccine euphoria | Business

 GLOBAL MARKETS-Stocks flatline, bond yields slide as caution replaces vaccine euphoria

 Germany's 10-year yield slipped 1.5 bps at -0.54%, moving off this week's two-month highs.
-Oil prices remained on track for a second week of gains, but the COVID-19 surge and higher U.S. crude stockpiles pushed Brent futures 1% lower to $43 a barrel
+Oil prices remained on track for a second week of gains, but the COVID-19 surge and higher U.S. crude stockpiles pushed Brent futures 0.9% lower to $43.17 a barrel.

 - READ MORE ON: